ViscousTests/website/content/docs/recent-interests.md

    tortilla chips/mayo/lettuce/shredded carrots.
  - Selling old Pokemon cards I discovered.
 Quite a labor intensive process to price and sell them all.
  - The Bazaar continues to be great!

+I'm trying to continue tracking my interests via updates to individual pages on this site; see recent edit history!